datanic-gc/SciArgus/config/topics.md

 #Global Biodiversity Data
 Papers that analyze global biodiversity datasets to generate new insights into macro-ecological patterns and processes.
 This section also includes research detailing the development of new global biodiversity datasets or novel biodiversity indicators.

-#Savanna and Grassland Ecology
+#Seagrass Carbon
-Papers contributing significant information to our fundamental understanding of savanna and grassland ecology, including their critical role in the broader Earth system.
-Submissions should highlight the unique functioning of these ecosystems and how they are influenced by natural and anthropogenic disturbances, such as fire and herbivory.
+Papers contributing significant information to our fundamental understanding of seagrass mapping or carbon stocks, including their contribution to carbon stock inventories.
+Do not include general seagrass ecology, genetics or biology.
+Submissions should relate to the advancement of science to support carbon and nature financing of seagrass restoration or mapping of seagrass using novel technologies.